 After months of lockdown, looking at the same 4 walls, baking banana bread and participating in one too many zoom quizzes I made the decision F*CK IT IM GETTING AWAY!
 I’ve always loved every part of Greece, the people, the culture, the white sandy beaches but most importantly THE FOOD!
 With Greece under one of the UK air bridges meaning no quarantine upon return, why would I not getaway to the beauty of the Aegean Sea?
 This may sound impulsive, but Greece has one of the lowest COVID rating meaning it’s probably a much better place to be than in the UK right now anyway.
 Plus they sell 3 EURO GYROS.
 (I always knew they were a better country since Eurovision).

-Greece is looking increasingly like the saviour of our summer in 2020, it's why we've created not one but TWO Trucations in Greece - a 4-day Greek Retreat in our stunning villa or an 8-day Greece Sailing adventure aboard your own private catamaran.
+Greece is looking increasingly like the saviour of our summer in 2021, it's why we've created not one but TWO amazing trips in Greece - a 9-day Greece Island Hopper or an 8-day Greece Sailing adventure aboard your own private catamaran.

 WAS IT STRESSFUL?